Kransberg Castle: Third Reich

 On 6 January 1945, a blockbuster bomb was jettisoned on Ziegenberg by a returning Allied bomber, damaging the church and several houses, killing four residents.
 With the Ardennes Offensive failed, and no new military plans or the resources by which to carry them out, the German military high command accepted that the western front was lost.
 Hitler left on his train for East Prussia on January 16, 1945 to bolster the defenders, with the Soviets having already reached Danzig.

 Having been made commander of OB West on March 11, on March 17 Kesselring ordered all classified documents and sensitive equipment removed from the castle.
 On March 19 the castle and surrounding area was subject to a 45-minute fire bombing air raid by a squadron of P-51 Mustangs.
 This resulted in the loss of 10 civilian lives, and the castle plus many of the surrounding buildings being damaged, destroyed or set on fire.

 On March 28, with the American Army only 12 mi away, Kesselring and his troops abandoned the castle complex.
 A U.S. Army unit took Kransberg Castle on March 30.

-During several months of 1945, the castle (code name Dustbin, from June on) was the Anglo-American interrogation center for Albert Speer and Hjalmar Schacht as well as Wernher von Braun, Ferdinand Porsche and other technical, financial and industrial leaders.
+During several months of 1945, the castle (under code name Camp Dustbin, from June on) was the Anglo-American interrogation center for Albert Speer and Hjalmar Schacht as well as Wernher von Braun, Ferdinand Porsche, Anton Flettner, and other technical, financial and industrial leaders.

 Cold War

-Soon thereafter a British-American detention center, commonly referred to as Operation Dustbin, for high-ranking German non-military prisoners of war, was established in parts of the complex.
+Soon thereafter a British-American detention center, commonly referred to as Camp Dustbin, for high-ranking German non-military prisoners of war, was established in parts of the complex.
 Focused on key industrialists, scientists and economists, among those interrogated here were Hjalmar Schacht, Wernher von Braun, Ferdinand Porsche, and the leaders of the IG Farben chemical conglomerate.
 The highest-ranking of these persons of interest was Albert Speer, the minister for armaments and wartime production who was detained in one of the buildings which he had redesigned as Hitler's chief architect a few years earlier.
 During his detention between June and August 1945 he provided very open and detailed accounts of the inner workings of the Third Reich and the impact of Allied bombing of Germany.
 "Dustbin" remained in operation throughout 1946.

 In 1956 the Organisation Gehlen, the U.S.-German intelligence unit that later became the nucleus of the Bundesnachrichtendienst, moved in.
 It was later followed by the 5th U.S. Army Corps which operated an NCO academy, and by U.S. intelligence units which directed large parts of its espionage network in communist East Germany from here.